pagekite/plugins-pyUnhosted/README.md

 remoteStorage account.

-If you prefer, you can also `Unhosted.py` without *PageKite*, but you will need an SSL certificate and a reverse proxy (such like Pound) in order to comply with the protocol.
-AFAICT, hosting on `http://localhost/` won't work.
+If you prefer, you can also `Unhosted.py` without *PageKite*, but you will need an SSL enabled reverse HTTP proxy (such as Pound) in order to comply with the protocol.
+As far as I can tell, hosting on `http://localhost/` won't work.

 ## Play! ##